WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Cait is missing her shotgun after being recruited.
 This is a bug with Combat Zone Restored, after recruiting her you can run the following console command
 `00079305.additem 0005df30 1`
 - Sim Settlements quest locations might have awkward trees from A Forest.
 Please report them, so that I can have the lumberjack clear them out.
-- Beastmaster welcome quest starts after reloading the game after taking the perk, instead of immediately when you take the perk
 - Navmesh conflicts between Tales From the Commonwealth, Diamond City Outskirts, and SKK Red Rockets.
 This won't introduce any instability, but NPCs may have trouble pathing in rare cases.
 - Preston and Piper's default outfits both can cause them to go invisible, I think its a vanilla bug, I am still trying to discover the exact cause